kamialie/education/README.md

 ## Processes

-Kernel initialises its own activities as processes and launches program *init*, which in turn runs a series of shell scripts (*init script*) to start system services.
+Kernel initializes its own activities as processes and launches program *init*, which in turn runs a series of shell scripts (*init script*) to start system services.

 **PID** - process ID (init has PID 1)